Cogdof/ML/README.md

 # ML
-Machine Learning in MLL
+Machine Learning

+- MNIST with keras
 - Using pycharm or colab
 - Learn to use tensorflow
-- Learn Faster R-CNN
 - Need add require